fredvaz/governator_usv/README.md

 ## License

-RexROV 2 package is open-sourced under the Apache-2.0 license.
+Governator USV package is open-sourced under the Apache-2.0 license.
 See the [LICENSE](LICENSE) file for details.